Who we are

 Alana Doyle – NDIS Capacity Building Coordinator

-Alana joined CYDA in July 2020 as the NDIS Capacity Building Coordinator, having previously worked in communications and social media in the disability and Deaf space.
+Alana (she/her) joined CYDA in July 2020 as the NDIS Capacity Building Coordinator, having previously worked in communications and social media in the disability and Deaf space.

 Her previous work has included digital engagement and strategy, website development, resource development and project work.
 Prior to joining CYDA, Alana was the Social Media Specialist at Melba Support Services.